 Life insurance is important to have at almost any life stage.
 For a monthly premium, you guarantee that your family will get a payout in the event of your death.
 This is critical for many people to help cover funeral expenses, but it can cover other things as well.

 If you don’t know much about life insurance, this is a good place to start.
-This guide will help you find the best life insurance companies, as well as compare the different policies out there.
+In this guide, you can compare our picks for the best life insurance companies and learn more about what to consider when it comes to life insurance.

 Table of Contents:

 - What Kind of Life Insurance Do You Need?

 - Things to Consider When You Review the Best Life Insurance Companies